blazingdrummer/BakedModpack/README.md

 **Please don't bug other devs with issues or feedback!
 I'd be happy to help you!
 I'll pass on any information the others will need, so try steer clear of the #tech-support channel of the main modding Discord with Baked-related questions if possible.
 Thanks!**

 ## Credits
 I'd like to give a massive shoutout to all of the developers and other members of the RoR2 modding community for all of their help and support so far.
-This project started in January 2020 and has been immmensely satisfying to work on, so I really hope everyone enjoys it.
+This project started in January 2020 and has been immensely satisfying to work on, so I really hope everyone enjoys it.

 In particular, I'd like to thank Ebkr, Moffein, Rein, Magnus, Sipondo & Funkfrog, Mythic, Harb, Fubuki, and Phedg1 for their hard work and graciously both providing and considering input.
 And, of course, a big thank you to Hopoo Games!